Cold Weather Care for Starter Cultures

 How Can You Keep the Cultures Warm Enough?

 Appliance Boost.
-Many people have appliances in their homes such as DVRs that are “always on”.
+Many people have appliances in their homes such as DVRs that are always plugged in.
 Wrapping a dishtowel around the culture may make it too warm, but you can simply set the jar on top of the appliance to culture.
-With electronic equipment, it is strongly advised that you put the jar in or on a dish or pan to protect against accidental spills.
+With electronic equipment, it is strongly advised that you put the jar in a dish or pan to protect against accidental spills.

 Elevation.
-It may be sufficient to simply set your culture in a high place in your kitchen, where the air is a little warmer than at counter height.
+It may be sufficient to simply set the culture in a high place in the kitchen, where the air is a little warmer than at counter height.

 Hot Water Bath.
-In a pinch, you can use a hot water bath to keep your culturing food warm enough to ferment.
-Set the culturing jar in a larger bowl, and fill the bowl with heated water, to anywhere from an inch or two up from the bottom of the jar, to an inch or two from the top of the jar.
-You can use a thermometer to measure the temperature of the water.
-75°F will feel lukewarm.
-As the water cools, you can pour it out and replace it with more.
+In a pinch, use a hot water bath to keep the culturing food warm enough to ferment.
+Set the culturing jar in a larger bowl, and fill the bowl with heated water.
+Use a thermometer to measure the temperature of the water.
+As the water cools, pour it out and replace it with more.
 (Lift the culturing jar out very gently, being careful not to disturb it, then pour the water out of the larger bowl and replace the culturing jar, then the heated water.)
-This is pretty labor- and time-intensive, and really only useful as an emergency measure when there are no other options.
+This method is labor- and time-intensive, and really only useful when there are no other options.

 Oven.
-Your oven may be able to maintain an ideal temperature with just the inside light on.
-Make sure you check this first, as the temperature can range from 75° to 110°F or so.
-Test the oven temperature by leaving a jar of water inside for an hour or so, then taking the temperature of the water.
+The oven may maintain an ideal temperature with just the inside light on.
+Make sure to check the temperature first, as it can range from 75°-110°F, depending on the oven and bulb wattage.
+Test the oven temperature by leaving a jar of water inside for an hour, then taking the temperature of the water.

 Insulation.
-You can help a culture retain its own heat by wrapping it in a dishtowel or putting a man-size sock over the jar you’re culturing in.
+Help a culture retain its own heat by wrapping it in a dishtowel or putting a large sock over the jar.

 Heat Source.
 Sometimes just setting the culture near an incandescent lamp can provide it with enough heat to culture well.
-Putting it right under a lamp may be too warm, though.
+Putting it right under a lamp may be too warm, so check the temperature.

 |Water Kefir Grains